-The World Hockey Association Hall of Fame is an independent volunteer organization of hockey historians, journalists and former WHA coaches, players and management who are dedicated to honoring the 1972-1979 major league.
+The World Hockey Association Hall of Fame is an independent organization of hockey historians, journalists and former WHA coaches, players and management who are dedicated to honoring the 1972-1979 major league.

 After several years of WHA reunions, public events and media productions, WHA Hall of Fame president & founder Timothy Gassen assembled in the summer of 2009 an Advisory Board of former WHA coaches, players, management and other prominent hockey historians.
 They helped to create an induction ballot for the WHA HOF, and to shape the plans for our museum exhibits.
 We also approached founding members of the original WHA and received their support for our efforts and acquisition of WHA materials.

 The ballot draft created from the WHA Advisory Board was reviewed by the president of The International Hockey Hall of Fame, members of The Society for International Hockey Research, and other hockey historians.
 The induction ballot was distributed to invited hockey notables, media members, and former WHA players and personnel for voting.
 The voting was completed in 2010, with the results announced HERE.
 (A supplemental induction was also implemented in 2012.)

-We are proud to be an official museum partners of the United States Hockey Hall of Fame Museum and partners with Canada's Sports Hall of Fame.
+We are proud to be an official museum partner of the United States Hockey Hall of Fame Museum, where our permanent WHA HOF museum display exists.
 Along with the development of physical museum displays, this Web site will also grow to include multi-media resources as the electronic version of the WHA HOF.
 Check back often to see our new additions!

 We also stress that we welcome the further input from other notable hockey people and those who played, coached and managed in the original 1972-1979 World Hockey Association.
 Please contact us to become involved! ____________________________________________________________________

 WHA HOF ADVISORY BOARD:

 A journalist and filmmaker with three decades of professional media experience, Mr. Gassen has authored and edited several WHA books, directed the